AmberThrall/notes/content/Papers/Persistence stability for geometric complexes.md

 ---

 **Questions:**
 - Does the bottleneck metric require both persistence diagrams have the same number of points?
+    - **Answer:** Unmatched points are projected down to the diagonal line.
+If we take into account the diagonal line, there is always the same number of points.
 - The persistence modules work over a field $k$.
 The given example is homology groups over a field.
 Can this be done with homology groups over a group like $\Z_2$ or $\Z$?
+    - **Answer:** Typically we work over a finite field $\Z_p$.
 - How do persistence diagrams differ for persistence modules?
 - Is it possible to construct an $\epsilon$-interleaving?
+    - **Answer:** It would be very difficult.
+Typically work with existence results.
 - What exactly is $q$-tame modules?
 - Proposition 3.3